teddimagg/K-means-clustering/README.md

 The squares represent the prototypes and dots the data points.

-b) computeJ() is a class function for the kmeans algorithm.
+#### b) Compute J using the responsibilities and the distance matrix.
+Plot this for each iteration.
+How many iterations are appropriate?
+Can you design another stopping criterion?
 ![equation](https://i.gyazo.com/cfd466f29dfc07b89a73d6abafc1d12b.png)

+computeJ() is a class function for the kmeans algorithm.

 ```javascript
 computeJ() {